Blotch3D/Blotch3D/README.md

 than the main thread so that the main thread can handle a GUI or whatever).

-The thread that instantiates the BlWindow3D-derived class, calls the Run method, etc., we will call the "3D thread".
+We will call the abovementioned thread the "3D thread".

 All code that accesses 3D resources must be done in the 3D thread, including code that creates and uses all Blotch3D and MonoGame objects.